MarzellT/face-attractivness/README.md

 the name of the current Windows user.
 This name is actually displayed when you open the cmd.)
 Now type `pip install -r requirements.txt`.~~
 😏
 Actually forget that stuff.
+😅
 I implemented a much simpler feature.
-All you need to do is run the `windows_setup` file (you need to trust the program).
+All you need to do is run the `windows_setup` file (you need to trust the program) from this folder.
-😅

 ## Advanced🤓
 If you want you can also create a virtualenvironment specifically for this repository.